 For many people wishing to purchase a property, either as a home or an investment, their first port of call when assessing the market is often local Real Estate Agents.
 Whilst Real Estate Agents undoubtedly have local area knowledge, there is one major flaw buyers overlook when relying on Real Estate Agents for help; they represent vendors.
 Real Estate Agents make their income by selling properties at the highest possible price for their vendors.
-Essentially, this is in direct conflict with the objectives of buyers and is one of the reasons more and more people are choosing to engage a Buyer’s Agent when attempting to secure the perfect property.
+Essentially, this is in direct conflict with the objectives of buyers and is one of the reasons more and more people are choosing to engage a Buyers Agent in Perth when attempting to secure the perfect property.

 Why Use a Buyer’s Agent?

 A Buyers Agent will take the time to understand your individual circumstances and what you are trying to achieve through your property purchase.
 Whether you are looking for a home or an investment that will deliver cash flow or capital growth, a Buyers Agent in Perth will only show you properties that best suit your requirements.
 This eliminates the frustration often associated with inspecting and bidding on properties that are ultimately outside your budget or unsuitable for your needs.